 I have been pretty much on my own in the recovery and I’ve done a lot of research.
 Almost all of what I have learnt about PPCM has been through the internet.
 When I woke up one night with blood in my stools, I found an article about a study done on 25,000 patients and how too much heart meds leads to increased risk of stroke, heart attack, etc. I decided that I was comfortable with my pulse at 60 and there was no way in the world, I was going to take more beta blocker just because the text book said to and I was also mindful that my kidneys were still not functioning normally and I did all I could to avoid stressing them more by keeping medication to a minimum.
 I was lucky because when I got sick with the flu, my BP dropped to very low and so did my pulse.
 I also knew that my cardio would not reduce my meds, so I started on a low dosage and have used other means; diet, exercise and supplements to get my baseline BP and heart rate lower and my body has made the adjustment to the lower blood pressure.
 Maybe I could have healed faster with a higher dosage or maybe not, but for my emotional and spiritual well being, staying true to what I believed would help heal me was important to my recovery.
 Too often, belief is brushed aside but belief is incredibly powerful as often documented by the idea of a placebo.

 I’ve read some great cardio books and natural health books and used the information to get well.
 I found a wonderful, naturopathic GP who went over my medical record, prescribed supplements and treated me for an untreated urinary tract infection and is helping me with getting back my iron stores and find any autoimmune issues.
 I believe, if I don’t attack the root the illness, it is going to spring up in some other form.
 I’ve watched my father in law go through this with his health, and I just didn’t want to go on the medical merry go round.
 My personal belief is that pregnancy can bring out illness that is simmering in the body and if I had not got PPCM, I would have got some other chronic illness later, when it would have been harder to deal with.
 My baby’s life was a gift to me because he showed me a new way of living and gave me a new direction, compassion and some wonderful relationships.
 I miss my baby Jasher, but no matter how many scenarios I play out in my head, his death saved my life.
 Every other scenario ends in my death.
+If we had only moved earlier before I was pregnant, may be Jasher would still be alive but we will never know, how the events that transpired contributed to my heart failure and his death.

 When I left hospital I could barely walk 200 metres and hills were a huge problem.
 I remember walking and looking over the beach behind my house and knowing that I could not go down to it because I would never be able to climb up again and my eighty year old mother in law could do it but I could not.
 In the first week, I ate a very simple diet, juiced a lot of celery, carrots, apples and oranges, and did not have any meat or milk because I wanted to focus all my energy on recovery.
 I was following one of the heart programs I found from the library.
 Each day I would push myself to walk further and by the end of the week, I was able to walk two kilometres and to the beach.
 One week out from hospital, I felt normal and went about day to day life.